vosmann/stups-cassandra/README.md

 If you already have your own etcd appliance running this can be achieve in one single step.

-Additionaly, the cluster will register itself an existing [STUPS Opscenter] (https://github.com/zalando/stups-opscenter) appliance.
+Additionaly, the cluster will register itself into an existing [STUPS Opscenter] (https://github.com/zalando/stups-opscenter) appliance.

 ## Node configuration